hadley/adv-r/Namespaces.md

   add `@useDynLib mypackage` to your package documentation to ensure your functions can access it.
 This means you don't need to specify `PACKAGE` in `.Call`.

-* S3 methods: If you are adding a new S3 method for an existing function, use `@S3method function class` instead of `@export`.
-If you have created a new generic function, use `@export` to export it, and then `@S3method` for each methods.

 * S4 methods: See the [R extensions][S4] manual